swilery/jekyll-now/_posts/2016-11-13-Weekly-Blog-Week-13-Nov.md

 ###### What did I do this past week?

 Project 5 was officially released on Tuesday.
 Even though we began work on it pretty early, not much progress has been made.
-What we did manage to do it set up a auto-updates for our database.
+What we did manage to do it set up auto-updates for our database.

 ###### What is in my way?